qwan530/Banner-Stimulator/README.md

 As a user, I want to be able to add a banner that I want to stimulate.

-As a user, I want to be able to add characters to the banner.
+As a user, I want to be able to add and delete characters to the banner.

 As a user, I want to be able to view the list of characters in the banner.